petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-content-configurations/configuring-geolocation-for-assets.md

 # Configuring Geolocation for Assets

-Geolocated assets are digital assets that include geographical data, allowing them to be displayed on maps or to be filtered based on location.
+Geolocated assets include geographical data, allowing them to be displayed on maps or filtered based on location.
 You can use geolocation data to display a list of local events, nearby facilities, or region-specific news articles.

 To enable geolocation for assets,